Wizards rise to their own defense, beat the Heat on the road

 “[Butler] is one of those guys, he’ll try to get into your body,” Hachimura said of the late sequence.
 “You have to be strong.
 He had like five, six, offensive rebounds, so I just knew he was going to jump.”

-It was a clumsy but uplifting third quarter that gave the Wizards the boost they needed heading into the fourth.
-The Wizards’ offense was sloppy but it didn’t make a difference in light of one of their best defensive stretches of the season.
+A clumsy but uplifting third quarter gave the Wizards the boost they needed heading into the fourth.
+The Wizards’ offense was sloppy, but that didn’t make a difference in light of one of their best defensive stretches of the season.
 Washington held Miami to 17 points on 27 percent shooting as the game’s pace slowed, and the Wizards were able to lock in.

-“We didn’t turn it over, we didn’t take bad shots,” Wizards Coach Scott Brooks said of his team’s effort in the third quarter.
+“We didn’t turn it over.
+We didn’t take bad shots,” Wizards Coach Scott Brooks said of his team’s effort in the third quarter.
 “We need to control the game. . . .
 I thought the second half we just controlled the tempo and we just chipped away at the lead.”

 Washington had seven offensive rebounds as the Heat ceded the momentum it built at the end of the first half, when it built a 65-55 lead at intermission.

-Beal led all scorers with 32 points on 11-for-23 shooting despite Miami’s homing in on him all night.
+Beal led all scorers with 32 points on 11-for-23 shooting even though Miami homed in on him all night.
 The Heat was patient, didn’t bite at the guard’s usual fakes and double- and triple-teamed him every time he was inside the arc.

 “What he’s doing offensively, you don’t see it often,” Brooks said.
 “You don’t see it.
 Obviously James Harden had it the last few years, but Brad’s doing it, he’s doing it without having the ball in his hand throughout the game. . . .
-He can score in so many different ways, that’s why it’s hard to guard him.”
+He can score in so many different ways.
+That’s why it’s hard to guard him.”

 His performance, customary though it was, made history.
-Beal has at least 25 points in all 18 games this season, breaking Michael Jordan’s record for the longest such streak to start a season since the NBA and ABA merged in 1976.
+Beal has at least 25 points in each of his 17 games this season, breaking Michael Jordan’s record for the longest such streak to start a season since the NBA and ABA merged in 1976.

+“It's pretty cool.
+That's a remarkable achievement,” Beal said.
+“It's not something you always shoot for, but it's amazing to see all the stats that we come up with in our game, and it's — too pass him, it's always a great feeling.
+It's something you kind of put in your accolades, but at the same time, it felt even better getting it in a win.
+It was a milestone in a lot of fashions tonight, so I was happy.”

 He also became the second player in Wizards history to pass 12,000 career points.
 Beal passed the mark with a left-handed layup in the second quarter to join Hall of Famer Elvin Hayes, who spent nine seasons with Washington — including the championship campaign in 1978 — and racked up more than 27,000 in his career overall.